life-itself/tao/getting-work-done/issues/README.md

 # Issues / Tasks

+An issue is a way to put ideas/tasks into GitLab without impacting your repo.
+They can be edited to be open or closed, with the ability to organise them with tags, assign them to people in the group and apply due dates.

 We create issues for most tasks we are working on.
 The following provides the pattern for creating and managing issues.
-We recommend you follow these pattern for two reasons:
+We recommend you follow this pattern for two reasons:

 1. It helps *you* think through the task (much effort has been saved by good job stories even on the most mundane of tasks).
 2. A good, consistent structure helps *others* understand and facilitates communication in a distributed, multi-cultural team.

 Both these points apply not only to issue creating but also updating and closing: will you remember in 3 months why you closed that issue and how?
 If you take over a task from an unavailable team mate can you quickly understand what they completed and where that work is?

 ## Creating Issues

+The issue can be written in Markdown, and is a good way of tracking your ‘to-do list’ in a project.
+To make one, go onto your sidebar, find the tab that says ‘Issues’, and click the green and white button that says ‘New Issue’.
+Fill it out, create the issue, and then it will be available to see for you and/or your group, depending on which repo you created it in.

 This key information SHOULD be present: